Mastering the temperature of your Kokko

 Step 2

-Reach a standard temperature
+Reach a classic temperature

 Equipment